Couchers-org/couchers/docs/backend-in-vscode.md

 This automatically builds and reopens the `app` directory in a container (default directory is `workspace` which has the contents of the `app` directory)

 From here you can interact with the codebase as if you were using VS Code regularly.
-Check to see if the backend runs properly by navigating to app.py and hitting CTRL + F5 (on Windows)
+Check to see if the backend runs properly by navigating to `app.py` and hitting CTRL + F5 (on Windows)

-If the backend runs properly, you can continue with debuggint ehe code as you normally would in VS Code.
+If the backend runs properly, you can continue with debugging the code as you normally would in VS Code.

 Let me or one of the other devs know if there are any issues with this and any issues will be addressed ASAP.